On microlocalisation and the construction of Feynman Propagators for normally hyperbolic operators: Microlocalisation

 This reduces the problem to the case of vanishing subprincipal symbol discussed earlier and let $B_3$ and $\tilde{B}_3$ are the corresponding scalar Fourier integral operators.
 This means $B$ and $\tilde{B}$ are of the form $B := \hat{B} B_3$ and $\tilde{B} := \tilde{B}_3 \check{B}$.
-Since the principal symbol of $\hat{B}$ is the transition function to a parallel frame and $B_3$ is a scalar operator, these imply that the principal symbols of $B$ and $\tilde{B}$ can be chosen $\one$ with respect to a parallel frame along $X_P$.
+Since the principal symbol of $\hat{B}$ is the transition function to a parallel frame and $B_3$ is a scalar operator, these imply that the principal symbols of $B$ and $\tilde{B}$ can be chosen $\one$ with respect to a parallel frame along $X_P$. \end{enumerate}

-\textbf{The case of selfadjoint $P$ with connection $P$-compatibility:} \\ Finally, suppose that $E$ is equipped with a sesquilinear form with respect to which $P$ is formally selfadjoint and $\nabla^{E}$ is $P$-compatible.
-The above construction of $\hat B$ can be repeated using an orthonormal frame of $E$ and another orthonormal frame of $\pi^* E$ that is parallel along $X_P$.
-One obtains an operator that has principal symbol $\one$ near $(x_0,\xi^0)$ with respect to the parallel orthonormal frame.
-Now one repeats the construction of $\varPsi$ as before and note that the principal symbol can be kept as $\one$ in that way to turn $B$ into a microlocally unitary operator in the sense that $\tilde B = B^*$ with the desired properties. \end{proof} We will now show microlocalisation a normally hyperbolic operator $\square$ as a consequence of the preceding result by replacing the generic manifold $M$ by a Lorentzian (not necessarily globally hyperbolic) manifold $(M, g)$.
-In particular, the role of the characteristic point $\xxiNot$ of $P$ in Proposition~\ref{prop: microlocalisation_P}~\ref{con: p_x_xi_zero} will be played by a lightlike covector on $(M, g)$ and thus, the integral curves of the Hamiltonian vector field $X_{P}$ will be substituted by lifts of null-geodesics to the cotangent bundle (cf.~\eqref{eq: HVF_NHOp}). \begin{proposition} Let $E \to M$ be a smooth complex vector bundle over an $n$-dimensional Lorentzian manifold $(M, g)$ and let $\Box$ be a normally hyperbolic operator on $E$.
-Denote by $\nabla^{E}$, the Weitzenb\"{o}ck connection associated with $\Box$ and by $\varGamma$, the graph of the homogeneous symplectomorphism from an open conic neighbourhood $\cU'$ of $(0, \eta_1 \rd y^{1})$ in $\dotCoTanRn$ to an open conic coordinate chart $\big( \cU, \xxi \big)$ centered at any lightlike covector $\xxiNot$ on $(M, g)$.
-Then for any $m \in \R$, one can find properly supported Lagrangian distributions $A \in I^{-1/2 + m} \big( M \times \Rn, \varGamma'; \Hom{\Rn \times \C^{N}, E} \big)$ and $\tilde{A} \in I^{-1/2 - m} \big( \Rn \times M, (\varGamma^{-1})'; \Hom{E, \Rn \times \C^{N}} \big)$ such that $A \tilde{A}, \tilde{A} A$ both are pseudodifferential operators of order $-1$ and
+\textbf{The case of selfadjoint $P$ with connection $P$-compatibility:} \\ Finally, suppose that $P$ is formally selfadjoint with respect to $(\cdot|\cdot)$ and that $\nabla^{E}$ is $P$-compatible.
+The above construction of $\hat{B}$ can be repeated using an orthonormal frame of $E$ and another orthonormal frame of $\pi^{*} E$ that is parallel along $X_P$.
+One obtains an operator that has principal symbol $\one$ near $\xxiNot$ with respect to the parallel orthonormal frame.
+Now one repeats the construction of $\varPsi$ as before and note that the principal symbol can be kept as $\one$ in that way to turn $B$ into a microlocally unitary operator in the sense that $\tilde{B} = B^{*}$ with the desired properties. \end{proof}

+We will now show microlocalisation of $\square$ as a consequence of the preceding result by replacing the generic manifold $M$ by a Lorentzian (not necessarily globally hyperbolic) manifold $(M, g)$.
+In particular, the role of the characteristic point $\xxiNot$ of $P$ in Theorem~\ref{thm: microlocalisation_P}~\ref{con: p_x_xi_zero} will be played by any lightlike covector on $(M, g)$ and thus, the integral curves of $X_{P}$ on $\Char{P}$ are actually lightlike geodesics on the cotangent bundle (cf.~\eqref{eq: HVF_NHOp}).